hackerb9/vt340test/locator/locator.md

 "Locator devices" is what DEC calls input devices that provide a coordinate on the screen.
 The VT340 could be used with a circular mouse (VSXXX-AA) or a tablet (VSXXX-AB).
-The tablet could use either a mouse-like digitizer (with crosshairs and four buttons) or a stylus.
+The tablet could use either a mouse-like digitizer (with a reticule and four buttons) or a stylus.

+As with all data from the VT340, locator data is sent to the host as keyboard input.
+The reports can be wrapped as escape sequences or as plain text ("[314,159]")

+[XXX insert screenshot here cross hairs]

+When locator input is enabled, the VT340 shows fine crosshairs on the screen that are moved by the device with no need for application control.
+The status bar, which normally shows text cursor row and column, changes to show the X and Y pixel coordinates.

 ## Documentation